bluesky-social/indigo/cmd/bluepages/README.md

-domesday: an atproto identity directory
+bluepages: an atproto identity directory
 ========================================

 This is a simple API server which caches atproto handle and DID resolution responses.
 It is useful when you have a bunch of services that do identity resolution, and you don't want duplicated caches.

-The name is a reference to the [Domesday Book](https://en.wikipedia.org/wiki/Domesday_Book), an early manuscript recoding a English census in 1086.
-It is a big fancy book with a lot of names in it.

 Available commands, flags, and config are documented in the usage (`--help`).